nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_clinical_area_config.md

 - For each disabled clinical area the following **MUST** be supplied:
   - `issue.details.text` = `<parameter-name>` has been disabled`
   - `issue.diagnostics` = `<parameter-name>`
-  - Where the documents capability has been switched off 'Documents' MUST be returned in place of <parameter-name>
+  - Where the documents has been switched off 'DocumentReferences' MUST be returned in place of `<parameter-name>`.

   The example shows a fully populated [`OperationOutcome`](https://fhir.nhs.uk/STU3/StructureDefinition/GPConnect-OperationOutcome-1/_history/1.2) for a request where the `includeProblems` clinical area has been turned off: